 Prior to joining Cohen, Weiss and Simon LLP, Mr. Hudson-Plush was a law clerk for Magistrate Judge Frank Maas of the United States District Court for the Southern District of New York.

 Mr. Hudson-Plush graduated first in his class and summa cum laude from Cardozo School of Law in 2007, where he served as Executive Editor of the Cardozo Law Review.
 He is a senior editor for The Railway Labor Act treatise and in 2007 received the ABA/BNA Award for Excellence in the Study of Labor & Employment Law.
-Mr. Hudson-Plush was named as a Rising Star for Employment and Labor Law and Employment Litigation on the New York Metro 2014-2018 Annual List of Super Lawyers magazine and was named as a Super Lawyer for 2020
+Mr. Hudson-Plush was named as a Rising Star for Employment and Labor Law and Employment Litigation on the New York Metro 2014-2018 Annual List of Super Lawyers magazine and was named as a Super Lawyer for 2020 and 2021.